 How do I order?

 It is simple!
 Start by selecting your size in our products section.
 We offer digital tintypes in three sizes, 4 x 5, 5 x 7, 8 x 10.
 From the product selection you will choose your plate style (black or rose gold).
 Proceed to check out!
 You will be prompted to upload your image upon checkout.

 How will I upload my image?

 After you select your size and place your order, you will upload your image on the confirmation page.
 Simply fill out the form as prompted and then attach your image.
 If you are uploading multiple images in a quantity order you will need to upload a zip file of all of your images.
 For example, you have selected 3 5x7 digital tintypes and have proceeded through the checkout.
 When uploading, you will be prompted to attach one file and will need to attach a zip file of all 3 image files for processing.

 You will receive your digital tintype in the size and style you select delivered to the address provided boxed and ready to frame.

 How long will it take to receive?

 Because this is a handmade process, we make sure that each order is treated with the utmost care and hand each order one at a time.
 Your order will be delivered to you within 4-6 weeks of your purchase date, domestic shipping (US 48 Contiguous States) is free of charge for tintype orders without heavy framing.
-We also offer expedited service at an additional charge, you can choose this option at checkout.
+We also offer expedited service at an additional charge, you can choose this option atcheckout.
 When you expedite your order it is processed and shipped to you in 5 business days (order on Monday before noon, receive the following Monday).
 If for unseen circumstances there is a delay in the rush shipping we will refund the rush charge and fulfill the order asap.
 We always strive to meet your deadline, and will communicate any expected delay.

 What kind of image works best?